daviddimitrov/eleven-minutes/README.md

 - **Reminders:** Optional notifications to keep you on track.

 ## Get Started
-Coming soon: The Eleven Telegram bot will be available for you to interact with.
+Coming soon: The Eleven Minutes Telegram bot will be available for you to interact with.
 Follow our GitHub repository for development updates and contribute to the project!

 ## Contributing
 We welcome contributions!
 If you have ideas for features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## License
-Eleven is released under the MIT License.
+Eleven Minutes is released under the MIT License.
 See the LICENSE file for more information.